All you need to know about metal adhesive systems

 ANAEROBIC GLUES – As anaerobic adhesives require the presence of a metal and absence of oxygen to be able to cure fast, copper offers a perfect substrate due to the fact that it is one of the most reactive metals.
 That is why anaerobic systems cure much faster on copper than many other metals as steel.
 The uses include threadlocking, thread sealing, weld sealing, gasketing and munitions sealing.

 Stainless steel is generally an easy metal to bond, however the mirror-finish stainless steel may be a tricky metal to apply adhesives to as it usually has a very low texture surface which prevents adhesion.
-Stainless steel without mirror-finish requires little to no surface preparation and can be bonded with the following systems:
+A Stainless steel surface without mirror-finish requires little to no surface preparation and can be bonded with the following systems:

 STRUCTURAL GLUES – Structural adhesives such as epoxy and acrylics provide heat and chemical resistance.
 Generally, epoxy is the tougher option, yet it always depends on the application and the environment.

-If you are working with mirror-finish stainless steel, before applying any adhesives, you should create more texture on the surface.
+If you are working with mirror-finish stainless steel, before applying any steel adhesives, you should create more texture on the surface.
 The surface must be roughened, but methods like sandpaper, steel wool or scotch brite are likely to fail due to the hard surface of the material.
 On the other hand, automated roughening methods may generate heat, which can alter the metal´s surface properties and prevent adhesion.
 The best way to abrade mirror-finish stainless steel is sandblasting: it is efficient enough and involves no heat.

-Metal glues for magnets
+Metal adhesives for magnets

-There are many adhesives that bond magnets more than well.
+There are many metal adhesives that bond magnets more than well.
 Here are some of the most common metal adhesives for magnets: